CryptoCashBack-Hub/CCBC/doc/build-osx.md

         git clone https://github.com/CryptoCashBack-Hub/CCBC.git
         cd Ccbc
+2.
+        brew uninstall boost
+        brew install boost@1.57
+        brew link boost@1.57 --force

-2. Build ccbcd:
+3. Build ccbcd:

         ./autogen.sh
         ./configure --with-gui=qt5
         make

-3. It is also a good idea to build and run the unit tests:
+4. It is also a good idea to build and run the unit tests:

         make check

-4. (Optional) You can also install ccbcd to your path:
+5. (Optional) You can also install ccbcd to your path:

         make install